-(3-0-3)This is an elementary course in descriptive and inferential statistics.
-Areas covered include frequency distribution, graphing techniques, normal distribution, descriptive measures, probability, hypothesis testing, correlation, linear regression, and confidence intervals.

-Prerequisites: MATH 1001, MATH 1101, MATH 1111 or MATH 1113 or consent of Division Chair.
+This is an elementary course in descriptive and inferential statistics.
+Areas covered include frequency distributions, graphing techniques, the normal distribution, descriptive measures, probability, hypothesis testing, correlation, linear regression, and confidence intervals.
+A graphing calculator is required.
+Prerequisites: MATH 1001, MATH 1111, or MATH 1113 or consent of Division Dean.